Who is Jeremy Bamber? Real-life history behind ITV’s White House Farm

 The prosecution argued that Bamber was motivated by “hatred and greed” when he deliberate and carried out the killings.
 They argued that his motive behind the murders was to inherit the entire of the household property.

-Bamber’s girlfriend Julie Mugford informed police that Bamber had resented his mother and father who “tried to run his life” and begrudged his sister Sheila, who lived in an costly flat maintained by their mother and father.
-Mugford informed police that he had beforehand stated that he wished “he could get rid of them all”.
+Bamber’s girlfriend Julie Mugford advised police that Bamber had resented his mother and father who “tried to run his life” and begrudged his sister Sheila, who lived in an costly flat maintained by their mother and father.
+Mugford advised police that he had beforehand mentioned that he wished “he could get rid of them all”.

-Bamber nonetheless maintains his innocence, and is one among few murderers who’re serving an entire life order imposed by a Dwelling Secretary.
+Bamber nonetheless maintains his innocence, and is one in every of few murderers who’re serving a complete life order imposed by a Residence Secretary.

 The place is Jeremy Bamber now?